mdozmorov/BIOS692/pages/syllabus.md

 After successful completion of this course, students will be able to:

-- Know the main steps and best practices of computational reproducible research
+- Know the main steps and best practices of reproducible research in data science
 - Use command line and other software tools to organize data and analysis
 - Effectively communicate the outcome of data analysis using literate programming and visualizations
 - Keeping history of changes via version control system